ChiaHan-1215/HiChIP_Notes/MAPS_HiCPro_FitHiChIP_notes.md

 - Download public ChIP-seq data from ENCODE

   - Here's the example: https://github.com/ay-lab/FitHiChIP/issues/67

   - In ENCODE, for example, search cell line GM12878 with H3K27Ac ChIp-seq hg38 `bed narrowPeak` format.

-  - Need to dobule check the genome build is hg19 or hg38 to match your result!
+  :bell: Need to dobule check the genome build is hg19 or hg38 to match your result!

 - inferring peaks from HiChIP data (for use in the HiChIP pipeline)
 - need to load `ml macs` tool